 Don’t read your Bible in search of proof texts.
 That is not reading your Bible.
 That is forging for ammo.
 The world is at war with God.
 Many of the world’s warriors go by the name “Christian” in these doctrine starved days.
 You may find yourself looking for particular scriptures to defend the faith against such, but that is not “Bible reading”.
 Be careful!

 Don’t judge God as you read, but rather let His words judge you.
 Don’t skip over passages that bother you.
 In fact, I would suggest spending some time and prayer on those passages in particular.
 However, if you have to, feel free to set such passages aside for a time.
-Perhaps they are bricks meant for a higher place on the wall than the layer that you are laying now.
+Perhaps they are bricks meant for a higher place on the wall than the layer being laid now.
 I, for many years, hated Romans 9.
-I had to pretend that it was not in my Bible for those years because it made me question the goodness of God.
-Yet one day I realized that I am a mere sinful man who was judging my creator according to my own standards, which are corrupt.
+I had to pretend that it was not in my Bible for a time because it made me question the goodness of God.
+Yet, one day I realized that I am a mere sinful man who was judging my creator according to my own standards, which are corrupt.
 In time I have grown to love that passage.

 Don’t feel as if you must fit your Bible reading plan into a wooden structure.
 If it helps, then by all means do.
 The goal is to get God’s Word into your heart and mind.
 It must be your foundation.
 It must be the lense through which you see and interpret your world and experiences.

 Don’t build on the sand.
-Spend a few minutes before you read in reflection.
+Spend a few minutes in reflection before you read.
 Consider the bigness of God.
 Can Jehovah speak a billion universes into existence?
 Can he ensure that the words you are reading have come to you, not by the hand of man, but by His loving providence?
 Is he subject to what man thinks he knows?
 Is He big enough to send a delusion?

 Even him, whose coming is after the working of Satan with all power and signs and lying wonders, And with all deceivableness of unrighteousness in them that perish; because they received not the love of the truth, that they might be saved.
 And for this cause God shall send them strong delusion, that they should believe a lie: That they all might be damned who believed not the truth, but had pleasure in unrighteousness.
 (2 Thess 2:9-12)